 Akita’s sake, brewed by master artisans using rice and water fostered by Akita’s climate, have become established brands befitting a rice-producing region.
-Sake, a drink that is recognized globally, has a rich flavor that goes well not only with Japanese food but also with Italian, French, and other cuisines.
-Sake brewed in Akita, in particular, is smooth like the skin of an Akita Beauty and has a pleasant taste.
+Sake, a drink that is recognized globally, has a rich flavor that goes well not only with Japanese food but also with any other cuisines.
+Sake brewed in Akita, in particular, is smooth and has a pleasant taste.

 Sake breweries in Akita City